 Most of the damage is long-term to the trees, but when they’re really bad, they leave in their wake a waste that sometimes attracts sooty mold, a black fungus that builds up in the stem of the fruit.

-“It’s becoming a major pest for us, and we’re looking for answers,” said Tim Welsh, president of Columbia Fruit Packers in Wenatchee, Washington.
+“It’s becoming a major pest for us, and we’re looking for answers,” said Tim Welsh, general manager of new variety and orchard development for Columbia Fruit Packers in Wenatchee, Washington.

 Using grants from the Washington State Department of Agriculture and the Washington Tree Fruit Research Commission, Orpet spent two years surveying woolly aphid populations in 20 central Washington orchards, some of them Welsh’s, while interviewing orchardists about management techniques and sampling for other characteristics such as soil nutrition, other bugs and cankers.

 He found few correlations.
 They seemed to thrive equally in both organic and conventional orchards regardless of soil quality, nitrogen levels and the presence or lack of perennial cankers.

 However, a few things stood out in his research, which will continue into 2016.